Harper, Kansas

 Harper is a city in Harper County, Kansas, United States.
 As of the 2020 census, the population of the city was 1,313.

 History

 Harper was founded in 1877 by a colony from Iowa.
-The city of Harper, like Harper County, is named for Sergeant Marion Harper of the 2nd Kansas Cavalry, who fell in the (American) Civil War.
+The city of Harper, like Harper County, is named for Sergeant Marion Harper of the 2nd Kansas Cavalry, who fell during the Civil War.
 Harper was incorporated as a city in 1880.

 The first post office in Harper was established in May 1877 as Cora City, but in June of that year, the post office was renamed Harper.